-We have incurred losses since inception, have a limited operating history on which to assess our business, and anticipate that we will continue to incur significant losses for the foreseeable future.
+Except for the first quarter of 2023, we have incurred losses since inception, have a limited operating history on which to assess our business, and anticipate that we will continue to incur significant losses for the foreseeable future.

 We are a clinical development-stage biopharmaceutical company with a limited operating history.
-We currently generate no revenue from sales of any products, and we may never be able to develop or commercialize a drug or biologic candidate.
-We have incurred net losses in each year since 2009, including net losses attributable to common shareholders of \$92.7 million for the year ended December 31, 2022.
-At December 31, 2022, we had an accumulated deficit of \$444.8 million.
+We currently generate no revenue from sales of any products, and we may never be able to develop or commercialize a biologic candidate.
+We have incurred net losses in each year since 2009, excluding the first quarter of 2023.
+The net loss attributable to common stockholders was \$8.1 million for the year ended December 31, 2023.
+As of December 31, 2023, we had an accumulated deficit of \$452.9 million.

-We have devoted substantially all of our financial resources to identify, acquire, and develop our drugor biologic candidates, including conducting clinical trials and providing general and administrative support for our operations.
-To date, we have financed our operations primarily through the sale of equity securities debt financing and collaborations.
+We have devoted substantially all of our financial resources to identify, acquire, and develop our biologic candidates, including conducting clinical trials and providing general and administrative support for our operations.
+To date, we have financed our operations primarily through the sale of equity securities, debt financing and collaborations.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity or debt financings, strategic collaborations or grants.
-Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
+Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
+We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.